dodgez/termconfig/README.md

 - [X] Raw mode
 - [ ] Cursor movement
+- [ ] Clear the terminal or a single cell
 - [ ] Foreground and background colors
 - [ ] Retrieve input in raw mode (see next item)
 - [ ] Callbacks or polling for input